holandes22/rafee/DESIGN.md

 Repository Model:

-- url: URL from where to clone the repo
+- url: URL from where to clone the repo (local path is not supported).
+Unique.
-- file_path: Where to clone
 - polling_interval: A background celery task will poll the repo for changes at this interval.
 Minimum is 30 seconds.

+The repository will be cloned to a pre-defined reserved folder for rafee with write permissions to it.

 Slideshow
 ---------